ndmitchell/hlint/README.md

 * The presence of `seq` may cause some hints (i.e. eta-reduction) to change the semantics of a program.
 * Either the monomorphism restriction, or rank-2 types, may cause transformed programs to require type signatures to be manually inserted.
 * The `RebindableSyntax` extension can cause HLint to suggest incorrect changes.
+* HLint turns on many language extensions so it can parse more documents, occasionally some break otherwise legal syntax - e.g. `{-#INLINE foo#-}` doesn't work with `MagicHash`.
+These extensions can be disabled with `-XNoMagicHash`.

 ## Installing and running HLint